 The most important thing to remember here is that, if you see the crack that goes a long way across the wall, you can potentially expect it to leak.
 The serious attention should also be paid to multiple cracks.
 Some of them can be resistant to water pressure and some cannot, so they may start leaking under certain conditions.
 It is worth taking some preventive steps when you believe that the cracks you can see may lead to leaking.

-First of all, you can extend your downspouts or try to regrade the soil around the foundation to redirect the rainwater from it.
+First of all, you can extend your downspouts or try to regrade the soil around the foundation.
 It is very important to know that if the fissure has leaked once, it will continue in this way until you repair and seal it.

 Normal Foundation Cracks

 You do not need to worry much if you see them.
 Actually, most fractions in the foundation which is made of poured concrete are natural.
 They appear as a result of its settlement or when the concrete shrinks during the process of curing.
 You can choose whether to repair them cosmetically or just leave as they are because no damage should be expected from them.
 Though, if you see that the fissure you have noticed once is enlarging and the water starts seeping through it into your home, be aware of the need for some serious repairs.
 Such cracks can signal about a more complicated structural issue.

 Hairline Cracks In Your Foundation

 The single crack that is noticeable from the interior part of the foundation is quite common.
 It is caused by some seasonal processes in the foundation such as contraction or expansion due to the temperature changes.
 These processes lead to the appearance of hairline cracks and it is a common phenomenon.
 These minor failures can be the cause of water seepage but, in most cases, they may be harmless.

 Diagonal Foundation Cracks